Determining Average Earnings Policy 21-210 | Effective Date: July 1, 2024

 • Associated with recognized Emergency Measures Organization activities.

 1. For volunteers assisting a peace officer, if their paid employment is inequitable or impossible to determine, WorkSafeNB may use the earnings of the peace officer to determine the injured worker’s loss of earnings.
-For more information, see Policy 21-010 Definition of Worker.
+For more information, see Policy 21-010 Who is a Worker?

 Fishers